 Whether you’re the victim of an accidental reformatting or a corrupted drive, it can be heart-wrenching to think of losing all your precious data forever.
 The special moments captured in family photos.
 The vital tax documents.
 The work-related spreadsheets.
-And yes, even the saved game files you spent far too much time on.
+And yes, even the saved game files on which you spent far too much time.

 But luckily, a formatting error doesn’t mean your data is gone for good.
 There are a few simple steps you can take to get your files back—permanently.

-Can You Recover a Formatted Hard Drive on Mac?
+Recovering a Formatted Hard Drive on Mac: Is It Possible?

-The short answer here is yes, you can recover a formatted hard drive on Mac.
+The short answer here is yes, you can recover a formatted hard drive on a Mac.

 When you format a hard drive, you’re preparing it to use a specific file format system.
 On the surface, this process erases all of the information on the drive—a terrifying prospect if you aren’t expecting it.